-Here's a video if you just want to listen to me
+Here's a video if you just want to watch on my Youtube channel.

 What Is Nicotinamide Riboside – And Do You Need It?

-Nicotinamide riboside (NR) is a substance which comes from niacin (vitamin B3).
+Nicotinamide riboside (NR) is a substance that comes from niacin (vitamin B3).
 NR supplements raise NAD levels in your cells.

-In case you wondered you pronouce the word this way: “Nick-oh-tin-ah-mide Rye-bow-side.”
+In case you wondered, you pronounce the word this way: “Nick-oh-tin-ah-mide Rye-bow-side.”